COVID-19 Traffic Light System changes to Green – 17 January 2023

 Visit Queensland Health, the lead agency for health advice, for more information on how to stay well and prevent cross-infection.

-The Australian Government's Department of Health website also has a comprehensive range of reliable information resources including posters for the home and workplace.
+The Australian Government's Department of Health website also has a comprehensive range of reliable information resources.

-Contact Queensland Government on 1300 654 687 to find out about support if your small business has been impacted by the international outbreak of novel coronavirus (COVID-19).
+Contact the Queensland Government Small Business Hotline on 1300 654 687 to find out about support if your small business has been impacted by the international outbreak of novel coronavirus (COVID-19).
 Local teams are ready to talk you through the support and services on offer.
 You can also visit the Business Queensland website for details.

 For local support resources, you can download the Quick Phone Guide for Women and Families